rust-lang/rust-forge/src/governance/council.md

 However, teams (individually or jointly) may further delegate their purviews to subteams without approval from the Council.
 Top-level teams remain accountable for the full purviews assigned to them, even if they delegate (in other words, teams are responsible for ensuring the delegation is successful).

 The Council should favor working with teams on alternative strategies prior to shifting purviews between teams, as this is a relatively heavyweight step.
 It's also worth noting that one of the use cases for this mechanism is shifting a purview previously delegated to a team that functionally no longer exists (for instance, because no one on the team has time), potentially on a relatively temporary basis until people arrive with the time and ability to re-create that team.
-This section of the RFC intentionally does not put constraints on the Council for exactly how (or whether) this consultation should happen.
+This section intentionally does not put constraints on the Council for exactly how (or whether) this consultation should happen.

 # Mechanisms for oversight and accountability
 [accountability]: #mechanisms-for-oversight-and-accountability